blueyoshi2015/qbit-unrar/README.md

 # qbit-unrar
 Script to automatically extract rar archives passing a variable from qBittorent

-This script reads the variable "%F" from qBittorrent and passes it to unrar to extract any .rar archives in the download.
+This script reads the variables "%N" and "%F" from qBittorrent and passes it to unrar to extract any .rar archives in the download.
+The script contains a variable for the log location and should be set according to your environment.
+Log file should be created prior to executing the command.

+This scipt is deployed within a docker container.
+The container I use is https://github.com/hotio/qbittorrent.

 qBittorrent command:
-/home/qbit/autounrar.sh "%F"
+/config/scripts/unrar.sh "%N" "%F"